Guide to Crypto Taxes in India

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

 In 2022, the Indian parliament passed new tax rules that are not friendly to crypto.
-Below, we’ll outline the changes and how they’ll affect how you file your crypto taxes in India.
+Below, we outline the changes affecting how you file your crypto taxes in India.

 How is cryptocurrency taxed in India?

-The new law passed by the Indian government taxes crypto earning at 30%.
-This includes not only capital gains, but also income from crypto mining.
+The new law passed by the Indian government taxes crypto earnings at 30%.
+This includes not only capital gains but also income from crypto mining.
 It is the same rate applied to gambling winnings.

 What is the tax deduction at source (TDS)?